 The possibility of a suicide attempt is inherent in schizophrenia and in bipolar disorder, and close supervision of high-risk patients should accompany therapy.
-Prescriptions for olanzapine should be written for the smallest quantity possible, consistent with good patient management, in order to reduce the risk of overdose.
+Prescriptions for ZYPREXA should be written for the smallest quantity of tablets consistent with good patient management, in order to reduce the risk of overdose.